How I Became Someone Who Keeps NINE (!) Journals — And Maybe You Should Too

 If you’re learning another language or languages this is an excellent learning tool and motivator.
 Knowing I have countless blank pages to fill and I still won’t even approximate all the words I have yet to learn is a tremendous motivator.
-I will be choosing notebooks for French and Arabic as well since those are the next languages I want to learn.
+I have notebooks for French and Arabic too but I’m not nearly as consistent with those.

 Not only does this keep my attempts at teaching myself more organized, filling those blank pages remind me to strive for excellence, to somewhat formally commit to this endeavor instead of just hoping I’ll remember a new word I overheard or read on a menu.
 I’ve added slang I’ve heard while driving in crazy traffic — quitate la verga, te mamaste, and watching heated soccer games — hijole, golazo, as well as a lot of nouns from Neruda and Sabines poetry — arrecifes, cenizas, juguetón, hormigas.
 Combined with common phrases I hear in daily life, ni madre, a poco, de plano, a ver, osea, I hope to speak more naturally in my second language and sound less and less like Yoda.

 Three years ago I started writing at bedtime — plaintive requests to my reptile mind to iron out ideas during the night shift so that I could wake up and be a humble transcriptionist of well-articulated narratives and heartfelt stories.